Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 In preparing yourself well for fully remote teaching, ensure you have access to the following equipment at home:

 - Laptop, desktop computer, or mobile device you can use to teach

 - Microphone and headset

 - Reliable Internet connection

-- Quiet room you could use to facilitate or record
+- Quiet room you could use to run live sessions or record

 Read UBC IT’s Guide to Working Off Campus for other useful considerations.